CCXLabs/CCXDigger/README.md

 3. Follow the instructions above to execute a Velociraptor hunt across your network.
 4. Review the hunt results.

-Detailed installation guides can be found at the [Installation](https://github.com/CCXLabs/CCXDigger/wiki/Installation) page.

 # Introducing CCX Digger

 **During 2020, especially within the May to June period, Australia experienced a significant increase in cyber incidents targeting all levels of government and across a [wide range of industry sectors](https://www.pm.gov.au/media/statement-malicious-cyber-activity-against-australian-networks).
 The threat actors responsible combined basic attack techniques with more sophisticated elements that are more difficult to detect.
 The threat actor is known to leave implants on compromised networks to facilitate re-entry.
 CCX Digger was created to help system owners determine whether their networks may have been compromised by these methods.**

 CyberCX’s Digital Forensic & Incident Response (DFIR) team has worked with several clients to detect and respond to these breaches, in collaboration with government agencies and industry partners.
 Through this work, our DFIR team has produced specific threat intelligence which can quickly and effectively detect evidence of the threat actors on systems.

-Through CyberCX’s ongoing collaboration with the [Velociraptor Project](www.velocidex.com) (another proud Australian technology innovation) we have developed CCX Digger.
+Through CyberCX’s ongoing collaboration with the [Velociraptor Project](https://www.velocidex.com/), (another proud Australian technology innovation) we have developed CCX Digger.

 The objectives for CCX Digger are to:
 * Help protect Australia from a current advanced, sophisticated and persistent threat